pjoKIT/repository-platforms/src/evaluationMatrix.md

 ### Description
 - **Register Schema:**
   - Support for arbitrary schemas of a specific format (e.g. JSON Schema, XSD)
+  - The schema should at least be referencable by a unique identifier.
 - **Update Schema:**
   - Possibility to
     - work on different versions of a schema